MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clearing-browsing-data.md

 * `endTime` - The end time for which the API should clear the corresponding data.
 How many seconds have passed since the UNIX epoch.
 See `startTime`.

-   *  Type: `double`.

 * `handler` - A handler which indicates if the proper data has been cleared successfully.

-   *  Type: `ICoreWebView2ClearBrowsingDataCompletedHandler*`.
+For C++.
 A pointer to [ICoreWebView2ClearBrowsingDataCompletedHandler interface)](/microsoft-edge/webview2/reference/win32/icorewebview2experimentalclearbrowsingdatacompletedhandler).

 ### API Reference